The Play’s The Thing

 “I love acting, being in plays,” he said.
 “I’ve done some of that.
 My mom got me involved with some community-theater groups.
 It was just to get me out of the house, but I loved it.
 I got to be someone else, and if the role was sexy at all, I got to have fun experiencing being sexy in a safe environment.
 That’s much different from the real thing.”

-I loved seeing this enthusiasm; it was like he was really alive for the first time.
+I loved seeing his enthusiasm; it was like he was really alive for the first time.
 For that moment I could see the real boy inside of him, and he was even more attractive that way, which I hadn’t thought possible.

 “I do have to warn you,” I said.
 “The Theater Arts courses, and the plays themselves, seem to be like honey to ants for the gay boys here.
 Those boys will take one look at you and—”

 “That happened in the community-theater productions, too,” he said, interrupting.
 “Like here I guess, gay kids liked acting and being in plays.
 They didn’t mind people knowing about them.
 The atmosphere was different there.
 I found out how to keep them at arm’s length without pissing them off.
-I wasn’t really worried there because there were always adults around, many parents, and I could have hollered if I’d needed to.
+I wasn’t really worried there because there were always adults around, many of them parents, and I could have hollered if I’d needed to.
 For the most part, those boys made it clear what they wanted us to do together, but they didn’t try to force the issue.”

 That was enough talking for right then.
 He needed to put all his things away, and afterwards I took him around the dorm, introducing him to some of the guys I knew who’d warmed to me last year.
 The looks he got!
 Well, he deserved them, but I got to see why it would have been overwhelming for him.
 At least the ones I introduced him to knew me, knew I wasn’t interested in sex with anyone, and nothing was said to embarrass either of us.